About a decade ago, one buzzword in the IT field was quickly making its way into the spotlight.

 The majority of the budgets will be allocated for SaaS platforms (48%) while the rest will be split between IaaS (30%), and PaaS (21%).
 The average spendings have risen by 35.8% since 2016 which attests to the growing interest of enterprises in the cloud computing market.

 23. Cloud computing is the #1 most in-demand hard skill, according to LinkedIn.
-Half of the most promising jobs of 2019 will require a good knowledge of this emerging technology.
+Half of the most promising jobs of 2019 required a good knowledge of this emerging technology.

 Looking down the list of jobs, you can see the wealth of opportunities those specific skills unlock.
 Site reliability engineers, enterprise account executives, customer success managers, solution architects — a proficiency in cloud tech is an excellent foundation for your future professional development.